-After the corporate reorganization, the contracts were transferred to a new reinsurance agreement with Genworth Mortgage Insurance Corporation, an affiliate company.
+The Company is party to excess of loss contracts with Genworth Mortgage Insurance Corporation, an affiliate company.
 The contracts provide for the recoverability of losses in excess of an annually determined limit that is based on the Company's net earned premiums.